Having done just 43,000 miles and received a stunning frame-off restoration, this 1960 Impala convertible looks amazing in it’s Roman Red paint.

 |Power seat (4-way)||$65|

 Chevrolet sold 204,467 Impala Sport Coupes for 1960 with the base price at $2,597 with a 6 cylinder engine.
 The convertible sales totalled 79,903 cars at a base price of $2,847.

-The 348 CID Turbo-Thrust engine with tri-power (if original) and Turboglide transmission on this car would have cost an additional $478 when it was originally ordered.
+The 283 cubic inch Turbo-Thrust engine on this car would have cost an additional $136 when the car was originally ordered.